nickw444/home/esp-fw/README.md

 # esp-fw

 A collection of custom ESP and Arduino firmware used for these automation projects.

-Most firmware here targets [ITEAD sonoff](https://www.itead.cc/sonoff-wifi-wireless-switch.html) products OR [ESP8266](https://www.sparkfun.com/products/13678) chips.
+Firmware here targets [ESP8266](https://www.sparkfun.com/products/13678) chips.

 ## Firmware

-- [sonoff-relay](sonoff-relay/): Convert an [ITEAD sonoff wireless smart switch](https://www.itead.cc/sonoff-wifi-wireless-switch.html) into an MQTT connected one.
-- [sonoff-th10](sonoff-th10): Convert an [ITEAD TH10/TH16](https://www.itead.cc/smart-home/sonoff-th.html) temp/humidty sensor into an MQTT connected one.

-## Libraries

-- [SimpleMQTT](lib/SimpleMQTT): A library to generalise connection, subscription and publishes from an ESP/Arduino to an MQTT broker.
+- esp-blindkit: A firmware designed to expose an API via MQTT to transmit RF 433MHz codes to RAEX Blinds.
+It could be extended to transmit to other brands and models.
+- esp-garage: A firmware designed to open/close a garage door and detect its state and publish results using MQTT.

+In the future, I may adopt using a library such as [esp-home-lib](https://github.com/OttoWinter/esphomelib), however it is not quite mature enough for mainline adoption.
+I will re-evaluate this decision in the future.

+## iTEAD / Sonoff Firmware

+In the past, I had written custom firmware for sonoff devices, however since their popularity has skyrocked over the last year, there are now a vast array of open source firmware available for these devices.
+Most of my requirements are solved by using [ESPurna](https://github.com/xoseperez/espurna).
+Alternatively, you could give [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) a try!

 ## Sonoff/ESP/FW Resources